 The Council On Developmental Disabilities

-We are a small nonprofit with a great big vision: a society that includes, values and empowers children, youth and adults with developmental disabilities.
+We are a small nonprofit with a great big vision: a society that includes, values and empowers children, youth and adults with IDD.
 Our mission is to initiate positive change on behalf of our constituents.
-The Council is a Louisville-based nonprofit that provides advocacy training, support, crisis intervention, information referral, guidance and outreach activities to families, to their children and to adults with autism-spectrum disorders, Down syndrome, cerebral palsy, spina bifida, seizure disorders, and the spectrum of developmental and intellectual disabilities.
+The Council is a Louisville-based nonprofit rooted in advocacy of fully inclusive lives for individuals of all ages who have developmental and/or intellectual disabilities.
 We have been affiliated with Metro United Way as a partner agency for 45-plus years, and we are grateful for United Way's commitment to serving our community.

 Down Syndrome of Louisville